xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Markov Decision Processes.md

 ## Value iteration

 We keep a vector $V$ which contains all the values of all the states.
-We update vector $V$ with the bellman update equation, using values from the previous iteration:
+Iteration by iteration, we update vector $V$ with the bellman update equation, using values from the previous iteration:

 $$\large V_{i + 1}\leftarrow R(s)+\gamma \max_{a \in A} \sum_{s'}{P(s'|s, a)V_i(s')}$$